Yelp/mrjob/docs/guides/dataproc-opts.rst

     host HDFS.

 .. mrjob-opt::
-    :config: num_preemptible
+    :config: num_task_instances
-    :switch: --num-preemptible
+    :switch: --num-task-instances
     :type: :ref:`string <data-type-string>`
     :set: dataproc
     :default: 0

     Number of task instances to start up.
 These run your job but do not host HDFS.
-If you use this, you must set :mrjob-opt:`num_worker`; Dataproc does not allow you to run task instances without core instances (because there's nowhere to host HDFS).
+If you use this, you must set :mrjob-opt:`num_core_instances`; Dataproc does not allow you to run task instances without core instances (because there's nowhere to host HDFS).